victorneo/Django-Helpscout/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-django-helpscout could always use more documentation, whether as part of the
+Django-Helpscout could always use more documentation, whether as part of the
 official django-helpscout docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/victorneo/django-helpscout/issues.
+The best way to send feedback is to file an issue at https://github.com/victorneo/Django-Helpscout/issues.

 If you are proposing a feature: